winniewandia/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 13. export function using module.exports.functionName = functionName
 14. Changed the value of a variable
 15. a function that executes x times a function
+16. a function that increments and calls a function